Nothing (N.E.R.D. album)

-Nothing is the fourth studio album by American rock band N.E.R.D., released November 2, 2010 on Star Trak Entertainment and Interscope Records in the United States.
+Nothing is the fourth studio album by American rock band N.E.R.D., released on November 2, 2010 on Star Trak Entertainment and Interscope Records in the United States.
 On October 17, 2010, the standard edition and the deluxe edition of the album became available for pre-order on iTunes.

 Concept

 During production of the album, group member Pharrell Williams noted that "[w]e needed to align ourselves and make ourselves parallel and congruent with what society is feeling."
 Part of this feeling included uneasiness about the American political climate at that time.
 "There's a lot going on and a lot of things people don't necessarily understand.
 We have a Tea Party.
 We have conservative Democrats.
 We have liberals that are like neo-liberals and nothing like you thought they'd be.
 There's so many different hybrid sects of people and issues..."

 In light of these ephemeral issues, timelessness is a key theme of the album.
 "So we thought why not make a timeless album that's kind of a time capsule, so 10 years from now people look at that album and go, 'I remember that era.
 That's when the 'Nothing' album came out.'
 I just wanted to make some good music that would affect people in a good way."
 Williams says it wasn't easy.
 N*E*R*D worked on "a previous body of work which was really good, but it wasn't timeless to me.
 I didn't feel like we were pushing ourselves as much as we could.
 We needed to perfect the sound, so we kept pushing the date back until it was right."
 The result includes "a lot of vintage sounds...The album is very '68-'72, '73, America meets Crosby, Stills & Nash meets Moody Blues."